-Field Observations
+Field Observations of Reference State Soils

 Field data indicate the low severity fires associated with this site have minimal impacts to soil organic matter, depth to permafrost, and drainage.
-From 2008 to 2015, thirteen field observations were collected in areas that burned 4 to 20 years before sampling occurred (AICC 2022) and resemble the earliest stage of fire-related succession for this ecological site (community 1.3).
-When comparing soils between the more recently burned plots and plots not recently burned, there were modest differences in soil mean organic matter thickness (7 inches [burned] vs. 11 inches [not burned]) and negligible difference in mean depth of permafrost (21 inches vs. 22 inches).
+From 2009 to 2015, six field observations were collected in areas that burned 10 to 11 years before sampling occurred (AICC 2022) and resemble the earliest stage of fire-related succession for this ecological site (community 1.3).
+When comparing soils between the more recently burned plots and plots not recently burned, there were modest differences in soil mean organic matter thickness (14 inches [burned] vs. 20 inches [not burned]) and negligible difference in mean depth of permafrost (22 inches vs. 20 inches).
 Since this site is associated with a perched water table and permafrost remained at similar depths, soil drainage is not likely improved in recently burned plots.
 From these data and for this site, it appears that low-severity fire events typically have minimal impacts to the soil organic matter thickness, depth of permafrost, and soil drainage.
 For this site, additional plots and environmental co-variate data will help clarify the variability in fire severity (e.g., timing of fire, soil organic matter moisture content, and pre-fire vegetation) and its effects to soil organic thickness, depth to permafrost, and drainage.